The B2B Ecommerce Trends Report: Millennial Buyers, Payment Options and a Maturing Market

 - Loss of revenue due to laggard activity

 You don’t want to be in that boat.
-After all, BCG’s research also found that brands quick to adopt mobile see increased revenue through the channel in comparison to those who wait to catch up.
+After all, BCG’s research also found that brands who are quick to adopt mobile see increased revenue through the channel in comparison to those who wait to catch up.

 This might be the last B2B ecommerce trend on our list, but it is arguably the most important.